2110-FTB-PT/infinite-loop/README.md

-# Let's Build a Full Stack Application

-This full stack app boilerplate consists of:
+How it works

-- an Express web server,
+- Express - web server
-- a PostgreSQL database instance,
+- PostgreSQL - database system
-- and a React front-end
+- HTML, CSS, Javascript, React - front-end

 You'll also find a bunch of convenient commands and workflows that will allow you to develop your app locally and deploy it to heroku.
 Let's dive in!

 # Local Development
 ## Getting Started

 1. Fork and clone this repo to your local machine, then run the following commands to reinitialize your git history from scratch: